All Episodes

 Right.

-Yeah, you get you get three choices in in the Middle East.
+You get three choices in the Middle East.

 You can die, you can convert, or you can pay a whole lot to the mob and stay alive, but you can't talk about your faith.

-You you reject stupidity, but I think there's a lot of ignorance.
+You reject stupidity, but I think there's a lot of ignorance.

 I mean, I really do.

-But you know, the great irony in all of this, and it's I've been pointing out to my audience is you're dealing with people in the case of Obama and Hillary that were responsible for giving guns.
+But, you know, the great irony in all of this, and I've been pointing out to my audience, is you're dealing with people in the case of Obama and Hillary that were responsible for giving guns.

-You know, it started during Hillary's term as Secretary of State, the negotiations at the time with Ahmadinejad, a hundred and fifty billion to Iran, and they spin their centrifuges and they can build missile defense, and it continued with Gitmo releasing terrorists back into the battlefield,
+You know, it started during Hillary's term as Secretary of State, the negotiations at the time with Ahmadinejad, $150 billion to Iran, and they spin their centrifuges and they can build missile defense.

-and it continued also with the Muslim Brotherhood, uh and Mohammed Morsi, a former head of the Brotherhood that once referred to Israelis as descendants of apes and pigs, you know, and they're worried about me and my my Glock 40 that I carry every day.
+And it continued also with the Muslim Brotherhood and Mohamed Morsi, a former head of the Brotherhood that once referred to Israelis as descendants of apes and pigs, you know, and they're worried about me and my Glock 40 that I carry every day.

 It's ridiculous.